yilunhuo/yilunhuo_portfolio/dataviz5.md

 1. Do you have an EV in your family?
 When did you buy it?

-2. If you did not have an Ev for now, after this story, will you consider buying an EV?
+2. If you did not have an EV for now, after this story, will you consider buying an EV?

 3. Does the data visualization here clear and resonable?
 Is there any part need to be improved?